ORIC Pharmaceuticals Inc. (ORIC)'s valuation ratios: A closer look - The Dwinnex

-The closing price of ORIC Pharmaceuticals Inc. (NASDAQ: ORIC) was $7.99 for the day, down -4.88% from the previous closing price of $8.40.
-In other words, the price has decreased by -$0.41 from its previous closing price.
-On the day, 522982 shares were traded.
-ORIC stock price reached its highest trading level at $8.57 during the session, while it also had its lowest trading level at $7.93.
+The closing price of ORIC Pharmaceuticals Inc. (NASDAQ: ORIC) was $7.90 for the day, up 1.80% from the previous closing price of $7.76.
+In other words, the price has increased by -$0.09 from its previous closing price.
+On the day, 112151 shares were traded.

 Sponsored